Liondance/TFP-2024/README.md

 # Basic test driver: ZTest1.hs

 Here is a sample session showing how to run test programs 6 and 7 residing in the basic test driver.
-The same technique applies, mutatis mutandis, to the other programs in `ZTest1.hs`.
+The same technique applies, mutatis mutandis, for running the other programs in `ZTest1.hs`.

 ``` haskell
 ghci ZTest1.hs